timclow/docs/en/installation.md

 ![akaunting install database](_images/install_database.png)

 You need to fill in the fields by adding the database connection details (Hostname, Username, Password and Database Name).
+You will need to create the data base First.
+See your web hosting service for instructions on how.

 ### Step 3.
 Admin